LUMIFLON USA, Technical Specifications Architectural, 108 Chambers

 LUMIFLON USA, Technical Specifications Architectural, Great Northern Way

 When considering the specification of a resin, performance is key.
-For instance, durability can be examined through and performance.
+For instance, durability can be examined through gloss retention and color retention performance.
 For brightly colored architectural structures, the ability for a coating to maintain its luster and hue is crucial.
 Gloss retention as a specific specification is important for water tanks where gloss retention standards exist.

 FEVE-resin based coatings can be used in architectural specs that meet the AAMA 2605 standard.
 One of the main aspects of that standard is the ability of a coating to maintain 50% gloss retention after ten years.